yandex-cloud/mcp/README.md

 > The issue is that IAM token has a maximum lifespan of **12 hours**.
 After expiration, the token must be manually recreated.

-In the near future, we'll create the small local authorization client that runs using `uvx` or `npx` for more convenient authorization via WebAuthn.
+In the near future, we'll implement authorization for MCP servers using [OAuth 2.1](https://modelcontextprotocol.io/specification/2025-11-25/basic/authorization).

 ## License